ic3sec/LoveIt-Lite/exampleSite/content/posts/theme-documentation-basics/index.en.md

 {{< version 0.2.8 changed >}}

 {{< admonition note "Hugo extended version is necessary" >}}
-Since Hugo need to processes :(fab fa-sass fa-fw): SCSS to :(fab fa-css3 fa-fw): CSS, Hugo **extended** version is necessary for the style customization.
+Since Hugo need to processes SCSS to CSS,
+Hugo **extended** version is necessary for the style customization.
 {{< /admonition >}}